 As you stick to your new good habits week after week, they will become habits.
 Choosing a salad over a burger and fries will become second nature eventually.
-Healthy food will start to taste better eventually, and you’ll love having extra energy and an overall better wellbeing.
+Healthy food will start to taste better eventually, and you’ll love having extra energy and overall better wellbeing.
 You’ll keep going for your daily walk and saying no when someone offers you a smoke.

 Your habits start to change for the better and it will become easier and easier to stick to these changes.
 Before you know it, December rolls around and you realize that this is the year when your goals finally stuck.
 And you did it one week at a time.